Category: magic the gathering

 I like winning in Lorwyn.
 I just wish I liked playing a bit more.

-As a final note, I’ve seen some complaints/comments online that the set really pigeonholes you into your archtype, with very little space to branch out.
+As a final note, I’ve seen some complaints/comments online that the set really pigeonholes you into your archetype, with very little space to branch out.
 I don’t think I’ve drafted enough of the set to make the same statement confidently, but it does seem accurate to the experience that I’ve had so far.

 Also, I promise I’ll go back to writing about games instead of just things I’m doing shortly, but despite losing my job, it’s been a weirdly busy last few weeks.